 According to Nehama Leibowitz, when the Torah records a dialogue and wants to indicate a change in speaker, it does so by means of the word vayomer - "and he said."
 Shlomo Riskin notes that the only recorded dialog about the purpose of the journey to Moriah occurs at the end, when Isaac notices the fire and the wood for the sacrifice.
 "Vayomer Yitzchak el-Avraham aviv..." ("And Isaac said to his father...").
 But notice that immediately following this statement is another vayomer: "vayomer avi..." ("and he said, my father...").
 The idea is that Isaac at first tried speaking, but couldn't find the words to express his dark suspicion....
 When he tried again, all he could utter was, "my father...," and Abraham then reassured him: "Hineni v'ni" ("Here I am, my son").
 Then came Isaac's third vayomer, "Vayomer hinei ha'esh v'ha'etzim, v'ayeh ha-seh l'olah?" ("And he said, "Behold, the fire and the wood, but where is the lamb for a burnt offering?").
 It is hard to imagine Isaac's pathos during this exchange.
 On the third day of the journey into the unknown, "he said ... [ silence ] ... he said, 'my father....' he said, '...but where is the lamb for a burnt offering?'"

-But what did Isaac do when he fully understood the purpose of this mission from his aged father?
+So what did Isaac do when he fully understood the purpose of this mission from his aged father?
+How did he choose?
 He did not resist.... he willingly submitted himself in trust and allowed himself to be bound to the altar.
 Such was his love... and passion.

 As Messianic believers, we understand the Akedah as a foreshadowing of the ultimate sacrifice the heavenly Father would give on our behalf.
 Both Isaac and Yeshua were born miraculously; both were "only begotten sons"; both were sacrificed by their fathers at Mount Moriah in their 30's; both experienced a "passion"; both willingly took up the means of his execution; both were resurrected on the third day (Gen. 22:5, Heb.
 11:17-19); and both demonstrate that one life can be sacrificed for another – the ram for Isaac, and Yeshua for all of mankind.